Sometimes, installing Corona manually may be the simplest solution to some installation issues. Here is how to do it:

 - Once the unpacking process is complete, a new folder named "plugins" will appear inside the newly created folder (for this example, the "Corona" folder is located on the Desktop).

-- Next, copy the contents of this "plugins" folder to the following path:
+- Next, copy the contents of the "plugins" folder to the appropriate location path:

-- Run Cinema 4D, and If successful, you should now see Corona up in the main menu.
+- Run Cinema 4D, and If successful, you should now see the Corona menu right in the app's menu bar.